 How Can I Clean My Solar Panels Myself?

 There are a variety of methods you can use to clean your solar panels, but you should always make safety your top priority.
-It is highly recommended that you wash and clean your panels from ground level.
-If this is not possible, make sure that you have all necessary equipment (ladder, harness, rope) to be safe and avoid any possible accidents.
+It is highly recommended you wash and clean your panels from ground level.
+If this is not possible, make sure you have all necessary equipment (ladder, harness, rope) to be safe and avoid any possible accidents.

-As far as cleaning goes, you might be surprised to learn that you should avoid putting any cleaning materials or soap on your panels.
+As far as cleaning goes, you might be surprised to learn you should avoid putting any cleaning materials or soap on your panels.
 Although these substances might get your panels looking clean, they create a thin layer of residue that have the same effect as dust or dirt, causing a decrease in overall efficiency.
 To make matters worse, this layer of residue is in most cases sticky and causes your panels to get dirtier in less time.

 Because of this, most solar cleaning specialists recommend just using deionized water, but if you don’t have that, a bucket of regular water will do the trick.
-With that in mind, here are some simple steps that any homeowner can take to make their panels a whole lot cleaner:
+With that in mind, here are some simple steps any homeowner can take to make their panels a whole lot cleaner:

 - Grab a hose to fill a bucket with clean water.